 Benefits

-As a recipient of a Music Award, you will be offered a range of opportunities, which will enable you to continue developing your talent, passion and musical potential:
+As a recipient of a Music Award, you will be offered a range of opportunities, which will enable you to continue developing your ability, passion and musical potential:

 Performance

-• Chamber music/ensemble coaching from our Visiting Music Teachers.
+• Opportunities for Chamber music/ensemble coaching from our Visiting Music Teachers.

 • Regular access to a professional accompanist.